PeterVuyk/Livestream-notificator/README.md

-# WIP: Livestream Notificator
+# Livestream Notificator

 Receive camera status updates via Slack when the camera state changes.
 The notificator is on the [Livestream-server](https://github.com/PeterVuyk/Livestream-server).

-### Still a WIP, what needs to be done:
+### Still in development, what needs to be done:

 - Started as POC so write tests.
 - Mayby later, add mail functionality.